ArnasPuskunigis/ArnasPuskunigis/README.md

-## Hi there 👋

 My name is Arnas Puskunigis, I am a game developer that specialises in Unity, C#.
-I am observant, I analyse details of every game system I have experienced and ensure that I remember why that was fun or if I should avoid some of the mistakes they made.
-I am working on a 3D racing game about drifting and shooting.
-This will be the first PC game that I publish, it will be available on steam in April.
-I want to make high quality, polished games for a living.
+I am the Observer, I analyse every detail of every gameplay system I experience and why or how it was fun to me.
+Currently, I am working on Gunman Drift - a live 3D roguelike game about drifting and shooting [Gunman Drift on Steam](https://store.steampowered.com/app/3621150/Gunman_Drift/).
+My goal in life is to help bring high-quality games to the people.

 <!--